Addiction/Substance Abuse Treatment in Kalamazoo

 What we know about addiction from the recent technology of brain scanning is that it is a disease.
 This means that will-power or severe consequences will not, in themselves, be enough to allow the person who is addicted to change their behavior.
 Effective treatment for addiction/substance about can include Alcoholics Anonymous, Narcotics Anonymous, Overeaters Anonymous, Sex Addicts Anonymous, or Gamblers Anonymous.
 But, for many, that is not enough.

-What I hope to do when treating addiction/substance abuse is to focus on the strengths a person already has and what has been helpful to them in the past.
+What we hope to do when treating addiction/substance abuse is to focus on the strengths a person already has and what has been helpful to them in the past.
 What support system is present?
 Who can you call if you are feeling vulnerable or have a trigger?
 What were you doing when you have been most successful in your recovery in the past?
 What have you not tried yet to move yourself toward recovery that you are willing to try?
-Because of my holistic approach to wellness and the process of therapy, I look at every aspect of a person’s life that contributes to where they are and where they want to go.
-I spend time in each session for those who are in recovery exploring the quality of their lives – emotionally, socially, physically, spiritually, intellectually, financially, sexually, culturally, environmentally, and professionally – in order to determine how to best reach success.
+Because of our holistic approach to wellness and the process of therapy, we look at every aspect of a person’s life that contributes to where they are and where they want to go.
+We spend time in each session for those who are in recovery exploring the quality of their lives – emotionally, socially, physically, spiritually, intellectually, financially, sexually, culturally, environmentally, and professionally – in order to determine how to best reach success.

 How do I know if I or my loved one is ready to recover?

 Another thing that is important to know about addiction is that recovery happens in stages of “readiness”.
 Experts call this the “Transtheoretical Model of Change”.
 What this means is that, like the spectrum of addiction, the levels of “readiness” to recovery also happen in stages.
 The following is an example of these stages: